 When your child catches a cold or a minor respiratory infection, you might expect the recovery from the ensuing cough to happen within a few days.
 However, as days turn into a week or so, that persistent cough can become a source of worry and frustration.

-The reality is that a cough can persist much longer, often lasting for weeks.
-Much as this extended recovery time can be concerning, it is usually a normal part of the healing process – as long as improvement is visible.
+The reality is, child cough can persist much longer, often taking weeks, but much as this extended recovery time can be concerning, it is usually a normal part of the healing process.
+What is important is that there is visible improvement in health, and just as well, other postive lifestyle choices are implemented at home.

 Why Cough Takes Long to Heal in Children